benetflo/rp2350-secure-boot-chain/README.md

-# Raspberry Pi Pico 2 Secure Bootchain
+# RP2350 Secure Boot Chain

 This project was part of my Examensarbete/YH thesis for the IoT- & Embedded developer program at JENSEN Yrkeshögskola in Stockholm.
 This is my implementation of a secure boot chain on the Raspberry Pi Pico 2 (RP2350).